kayraozdemir6767-sketch/linuxmountmethod/README.md

-WARNING : You should set a LINUX variable and give a value for your root filesystem.
+WARNING : You should set a LINUX variable and give it a value for your root filesystem.
 For example, you can type this command "export LINUX=<your mountpoint for rootfs" to set it up.
 Then make this script executable with the command "chmod +x /path/to/mount.sh"